 If you think you might need to tap your retirement plan early, this is the option that is most likely to work for you.

-One caveat: If you want to begin receiving installment payments from your employer's plan without penalty, you must have terminated your employment before payments begin.
-If the payments are from an IRA, however, the status of your employment is irrelevant.
+One caveat: If you want to begin receiving installment payments from your employer's plan without penalty, you must terminate your employment before payments begin.
+But if the payments are from an IRA, the status of your employment is irrelevant.

-If you are at least 55 years old when you leave your job, you will not have to pay an early distribution tax on any distribution you receive from your former employer's retirement plan.
+If you are at least 55 years old when you leave your job, you won't have to pay an early distribution tax on any distribution you receive from your former employer's retirement plan.
 (You will have to pay income tax on it, however.)

-This exception is relevant only if you are between ages 55 and 59 1/2.
-After age 59 1/2, the early distribution tax does not apply to any retirement plan distribution.
+This exception is relevant only if you're between ages 55 and 59 1/2.
+After age 59 1/2, the early distribution tax doesn't apply to any retirement plan distribution.

-Distributions of dividends from employer stock held inside an ESOP are not subject to the early distribution tax, no matter when you receive the dividend.
+Distributions of dividends from employer stock held inside an ESOP aren't subject to the early distribution tax, no matter when you receive the dividend.

 If you withdraw money from a retirement plan to pay medical expenses, a portion of that distribution might escape the early distribution tax.
-But once again, the exception is not as simple or as generous as it sounds.
-The tax exemption applies only to the portion of your medical expenses that would be deductible if you itemized deductions on your tax return.
-Medical expenses are deductible if they are yours, your spouse's, or your dependent's.
-They are deductible only to the extent they exceed 7.5% of your adjusted gross income.
-Consequently, your retirement plan distribution will avoid the early distribution tax only to the extent it also exceeds the 7.5% threshold.
+But once again, the exception isn't as simple or as generous as it sounds.
+The tax exemption applies only to the portion of your medical expenses that you could deduct if you itemized deductions on your tax return.
+Medical expenses are deductible if they are yours, your spouse's, or your dependent's, but they're deductible only to the extent they exceed 7.5% of your adjusted gross income.
+So your retirement plan distribution will avoid the early distribution tax only to the extent it also exceeds the 7.5% threshold.

 On the plus side, the medical expense exception is available even if you don't itemize deductions.
 It applies to those amounts that would be deductible if you did itemize.

-If you are paying child support or alimony from your retirement plan, or if you intend to distribute some or all of the plan to your former spouse as part of a property settlement, none of those payments are subject to the early distribution tax as long as there is a Qualified Domestic Relations Order (QDRO) in place that orders the payments.
+If you're paying child support or alimony from your retirement plan, or if you intend to distribute some or all of the plan to your former spouse as part of a property settlement, none of those payments are subject to the early distribution tax as long as you and your ex-spouse have a Qualified Domestic Relations Order (QDRO) in place that orders the payments.
 A QDRO usually arises from a separation or divorce agreement, and involves court-ordered payments to an "alternate payee," such as an ex-spouse or minor child.
 This exception does not apply to IRAs.
 (See below.)